JohnnyfiveAZR/JohnnyfiveAZR/README.md

-<h1><a href="https://www.linkedin.com/in/jonathan-taylor-869042244"> Information Technology ☁️🔐 CyberSecurity Professional </a></h1>
+<h1><a href="https://www.linkedin.com/in/jonathan-taylor-869042244"> Information Technology 🛜🔐☁️ </a></h1>
 <img src="https://i.imgur.com/iPlyiwZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-Whats up everyone, hope all is well!
-I enjoy learning new technologies, checking out best practices for my learning journey in software development, and I'm happy to be apart of the GitHub community.
-Take care!
+Whats up! hope all is well!
+I enjoy learning new technologies, checking out best practices for my learning journey in software development, networking, and cyber security.
+Happy to be apart of the GitHub community, Take care!

 <br />
 <br />